What is Illness Benefit?

 26 weeks of PRSI contributions paid in the relevant tax year and 26 weeks of PRSI contributions paid in the tax year immediately before the relevant tax year.

 The relevant tax year is the second-last complete tax year before the year in which your claim for Illness Benefit begins.
-For example:
+For example, if your Illness Benefit claim begins in 2023, the relevant tax year is 2021.

 - Only PRSI contributions paid at class A, E, H and P count towards Illness Benefit.